adambard/learnxinyminutes-docs/elixir.html.markdown

 1 == 1.0  #=> true
 1 === 1.0 #=> false

-# Elixir operators are strict in theiar arguments, with the exception
+# Elixir operators are strict in their arguments, with the exception
 # of comparison operators that work across different data types:
 1 < :hello #=> true